 While we are still navigating safe ways for our parents, students, and community to watch the Esports Program compete in-person, you can tune-in LIVE to watch our teams compete on game days @Vianney Esports Twitch

-Practice for every competitive title is held Monday-Thursday, 3:00pm-4:30pm, in the Esports Center.
-Students wanting to earn a Varsity Letter for Esports are expected to be at-practice unless an excused absence is provided to the Esports Moderators with 24-hour notice.
+Students wanting to earn a Varsity Letter for Esports are expected to attend at least 80% of all practices and competitions.
+Students are expected to be at-practice unless an excused absence is provided to the Esports Moderators with 24-hour notice.

 Competitive Gaming operates in both the Fall and Spring semesters and follows a similar MSHAA-approach to an 8-week competitive season, followed by playoffs.
-Students practice and compete against schools state- and nation-wide in STEM accredited leagues (MOSEF and HSEL).
-The winter semester is the "off-season", where students can take advantage of Community Days.
+Students practice and compete against high schools state-wide in a Missouri STEM accredited league (MOSEF).
+The winter season is the "off-season", where students can take advantage of Community Days and Open Practice time.

 Esports is now recognized as an "emerging sport and activity" by MSHAA.
 Students interested in joining one of our competitive teams are eligible to earn a Varsity Letter if they attend 80% of all practices and competitions.